Any large system that has gained sentience but not sophonce as an emergent property

-This term is usually used for systems that to not normally evolve sentience, such as ecosystems, economical systems and electronic databases.
+This term is usually used for systems that do not normally evolve sentience, such as ecosystems, economical systems and electronic databases.
 To qualify as a sensestem, the system as a whole must show sentience, not merely contain sentient beings.
-Most known sensestems have evolved spontaneously, either when a system has gained a certain complexity through growth or else by some form of natural selection.
-Some sensestems are created by high transapient entities.
+Some known sensestems have evolved spontaneously, either when a system has gained a certain complexity through growth or else by some form of natural selection.
+Most sensestems are created by high transapient entities.

 Sensestems usually possess some sense of self-preservation, and instinctively fight threats to their existence.

 Self Modifying Code - Text by M. Alan Kazlev Any program that causes changes in portions of the program itself.
 Self-modifying code selectively stores, deletes, and transforms information within itself (for example, replacing problems with simpler subproblems), and ultimately expresses intelligent adaptive behavior.
 All ai and most alife use self-modifying code of some form or another.

 Self-Organization - Text by M. Alan Kazlev, based on original by Gary William Flake A spontaneously formed higher-level pattern or structure that emerges through the interactions of lower-level objects or patterns, whether in virch or r/l.
 Self-organization would seem to be a fundamental principle behind complexity in the universe, and is taken into account when creating new templates or designer nanecologies.
 Order, life and intelligence all seem to emerge through a process of self-organization.
 See also Self-Organized Criticality.